ESW-NU/AutoAquaponics-v2.0/README.md

 ### Settings

-COMING SOON
+Coming soon.

 # Why 2.0?

 In ye olden days, members of the ESWNU AutoAquaponics team would have to remotely access (via VNC Viewer) a single computer connected directly to the system in order to monitor and control it.
 This rather clunky method meant that only one person could log in at a time; two people logged in at the same time could literally see the each other moving the computer's cursor.
 AutoAquaponics v2.0 is our answer to this issue.
-It allows multiple team members, plus the general public, to interact with the system, and with a much prettier user interface too.
+It allows multiple team members, plus the general public, to interact with the system (and with a much prettier user interface too!).
 The code for AutoAquaponics v1.0 can be found [here](https://github.com/ESW-NU/AutoAquaponics).